O-Mutt/hubot-plusplus-expanded/README.md

 Run the following command

-    $ npm install hubot-plusplus-improved
+    $ npm install hubot-plusplus-expanded

 Then to make sure the dependencies are installed:

     $ npm install

-To enable the script, add a `hubot-plusplus-improved` entry to the `external-scripts.json` file (you may need to create this file).
+To enable the script, add a `hubot-plusplus-expanded` entry to the `external-scripts.json` file (you may need to create this file).

-    ["hubot-plusplus-improved"]
+    ["hubot-plusplus-expanded"]

 ## Configuration